• Skip to main content

 Then there’s the not insignificant matter of me already having experience in social media and marketing.
 That, combined with the fact I am by nature extravert and actually like connecting with people, made the marketing aspect of self-publishing not as daunting for me as it may be for others.

 And last but not least, I’m white, writing about white characters.
 At least, so far.
-I would be remiss if I didn’t point out that even in Indy publishing, white privilege is alive and well.
+I would be remiss if I didn’t point out that even in indie publishing, white privilege is alive and well.

 All of these factors have contributed to my success, so any advice I share on selling MM romances, I do so with the knowledge that it may have only worked because I had so much going for me from the start.
 Believe me, I’m well aware of that fact, as evidenced by my need to point this out.
 I would hate for people to think that it would be easy to copy my success, and then see them blame themselves when they fail to do so.